When Safety Becomes a Trap: Christian Counseling for Porn Addiction and Trauma

 LPC, CSAT, EMDR

 Clifton Hickman has been a practicing therapist since 2020 and specializes in porn and sex addiction, trauma, couples, infidelity, and addiction.
+He has been featured in Covenant Eyes, where he writes on pornography addiction and recovery.
 He also has a Foundations in Biblical Counseling from CCEF.
-He like college football, reading, and movies.
+He likes college football, reading, and movies.

 Clifton Hickman